SrTobi/minijava/README.md

  - On Windows, you'll need to compile and install an [additional regex library](https://sourceforge.net/projects/mingw/files/Other/UserContributed/regex/mingw-regex-2.5.1/).
-   Both the headers and the library itself must be installed into a folder where your compiler will find them, for example the MinGW `include` and `lib` directories.
+   Both the headers and the library itself must be installed into a folder where your compiler will find them, for example the MinGW `include` and `bin` directories.

  - In order to check out the sources, you'll also need Git.